quasipedia/atc-ng/docs/play/scoring.rst

 ----
 Beside the "burning one unit of fuel" and "triggering fuel emergency" events above, fuel influences score when an aeroplane terminate its existence.
-In particular an **amount o points equal to the amount of fuel still onboard** at the moment in which the plane terminates is added or subtracted to the score according to whether the end-of-life event was rewarded or penalised.
+In particular an **amount of points equal to the amount of fuel still onboard** at the moment in which the plane terminates is added or subtracted to the score according to whether the end-of-life event was rewarded or penalised.